-4 Selected contextual data on political behaviour and attitudes in Europe

-Heterodox political groups are an offspring of a more general trend towards populism in political culture.
-Across Europe populist parties - with different political orientations - have been on the rise in national elections over the last years.
+4 Selected contextual data on political behaviour and attitudes in Europe Heterodox political groups are an offspring of a more general trend towards populism in political culture.
+Across Europe, populist parties - with different political orientations - have been on the rise in national elections over the last years.
 Nonetheless, a closer look reveals different trajectories in individual European societies.
-Before we present in more detail the results from our country studies on heterodox political groups we will briefly present some general data from European surveys detailing the development of relevant indicators over the last decade.36

-Looking at the figures for interest in politics and how they developed in the countries we included in our case study sample we can see, that except for Slovakia and Greece, where scores remain on a comparatively low level and showing a downward tendency in both countries, interest in politics either remains stable or goes even significantly up as in Germany and the United Kingdom.
+Before we present in more detail the results from our country studies on heterodox political groups we will briefly present some general data from European surveys detailing the development of relevant indicators over the last decade.40 Looking at the figures for interest in politics and how they developed in the countries we included in our case study sample, we can see that interest in politics either remains stable or even goes significantly up as in Germany and the United Kingdom, except for Slovakia and Greece where scores remain on a comparatively low level and showing a downward tendency in both countries.

 Some of these trends are also reflected in the figures for voter turnout in national elections over the last decades in the eight countries considered here.
 When looking at the chart for voter turnout below it has to be taken into account that in some countries, like Turkey, voting is compulsory for citizens by law.
 This may partly explain the high score and rising figure for this country.
 Slovakia and Greece, scoring low on general interest in politics also show a significant decline in voter turnout, reflecting the low interest in politics.
-France and the United Kingdom, two of the big players and political heavy weights in the European Union have seen a decrease of voter turnout over the years since the 1990ies.
+France and the United Kingdom, two of the big players and political heavy weights in the European Union have seen a decrease of voter turnout over the years since the 1990ies. $^{^{40}}$ We used data from Eurostat for the period of 1990 -2014 and from the European Social Survey from its beginning in 2002.

 The same is true for Austria whereas turnout in France has going up and down.
 Norway has remained stable over the whole timespan.
 With five out of eight countries showing a decrease of turnout at the ballot, the general European tendency seems to be more towards lower turnout rates.
 While interest in politics remains high, standard political activities like voting in national elections is overall decreasing.